 This Graham-based class will work through the dynamics of the spiral, the oppositions in movements and in space, the use of the centre of the body through the contraction and release, and the shift of weight.
 Such principals, along with dramatic intentions and the importance of focus and breath, will be thoroughly experienced during the floor work which builds strength and flexibility.
 During the combinations across the floor, the students will be challenged by more complex sequences in which the dramatic value of the movement is as relevant as the use of the technique.

 The Guest Teachers Contemporary classes give participants the opportunity to experience a range of styles and techniques offered by an assortment of teachers across the fortnight.
-The course is taught by highly acclaimed dance teachers who are either members of the Laban Faculty or professional dance companies.
+The course is taught by highly acclaimed dance teachers who are either members of the Trinity Laban Dance Faculty or professional dance companies.
 The classes will be challenging and dynamic, suitable for students with sound technique or for those that have completed or are completing professional training.

 These classes are an exceptional opportunity to explore Rudolf Laban's principles and practice for performing arts and are suitable to all interested in movement, choreography, acting, performance, and directing or teaching.
 Students will be introduced to the Structural Model of Human Movement containing practical tools for investigating dynamics, body, space, actions and relatedness.